 The satellite derived Normalized Difference Vegetation Index (NDVI) for the last dekad of January shows extremely poor vegetation in key pastoral regions of the Northeast, Northwest, and Central (Figure 1).
 Poor Deyr '09 rains compounded by below normal rainfall in previous seasons, huge livestock in-migration into areas that received rainfall and an early Jilaal dry season have reduced the quality of any existing vegetation.
-Field reports indicate that Hawd of Sool region and parts of Sool Plateau in the Bari region show slightly better pasture conditions than the surrounding livelihoods in the North.
+Field reports indicate that Hawd of Sool region and parts of Sool plateau in the Bari region show slightly better pasture conditions than the surrounding livelihoods in the North.
 In contrast, vegetation is good in parts of Central, especially in Southern Inland Pastoral livelihoods of Bulo-Burti and Jalalaqsi districts.
-Vegetation is also good in most parts of the South with the exception of the Southern Inland Pastoral livelihoods of Gedo, Bakool and Juba, and agropastoral and coastal areas of Shabelle.
+Vegetation is also good in most parts of the South with the exception of the Southern

+Map 1.
+Percent of normal rainfall October-Decemer '09

 Map 2.
-Percent of Normal Rainfall October-Decemer, 2009

-Map 3.
-NDVI 3rd Dekad of January, 2010
+NDVI 3rd Dekad of January, 2009

-Figure 1: Sanaag Region, Sool Plateau Vegetation Conditions (NDVI Trend)
+Figure 1: Sanaag region Sool Plateau vegetation conditions (NDVI Trend)